5 Top Island Destinations For Whale Watching

 Bermuda

-Prime whale watching time isn't until March and April, when humpbacks that wintered in the Caribbean cruise by on their way to their summer home in the North Atlantic.
+Prime whale-watching time in Bermuda isn't until March and April, when humpbacks that wintered in the Caribbean cruise by on their way to their summer home in the North Atlantic.
 Opt for a glass-bottom-boat tour to see whales more than 100 feet below the surface.
 Sightings from land are also common.
 Bring binoculars and watch for their tall spouts of water vapor along the southern shore at spots like Church Bay and Whale Bay Beach (where else?).